silent-pfil/EMS-Sandbox/README.md

 - [Einsteinian Sandbox](https://silent-pfil.github.io/Einsteinian-Sandbox/) — live

 ## License
-MIT — free to use, share, and build on.
+No License — free to use, share with others, and think.